Helm Installation

 through properties.
 You can use an existing service account or create a

 new one.
-One way to create a service account is by using kubectl
+One way to create a service account is by using kubectl, as

 the following example shows: